Couples Therapy Intensives NYC | Sex Therapist Brooklyn | EFT Intensive | BIPS

 What you might be wondering.

-No. Many couples come to an intensive as their entry point — particularly those who want focused, efficient progress rather than open-ended weekly work.
-The pre-intensive intake gives our therapists everything they need to work effectively with you, regardless of your prior therapy history.
+No. Many couples come to an intensive as their first step.
+The pre-intensive intake gives Valarie everything she needs to work effectively with you from the start.

 Can we do a virtual intensive?

-Yes.
-We offer virtual intensives via secure video for couples who prefer to work from home, or who are not local to Brooklyn or Manhattan.
-The format is the same — and many couples report that the privacy of their own space actually supports the depth of the work.
+Yes — virtual intensives are available via secure video, in the same format as in-person.
+Many couples find the privacy of their own space actually supports the depth of the work.

 Reach out to begin the conversation.
-Our intake coordinator will help you find the right format and therapist for where you are right now.
+Our intake team will connect you with Valarie or match you with the right therapist for ongoing couples or sex therapy at BIPS.

 FAQs